 Each house, and BCL in general, is run democratically, and all members contribute their labor in order to keep housing costs affordable.
-We share responsibilities for household chores and administrative tasks involved in running the cooperative, We make decisions by consensus, typically by at least a 75% majority vote.
+We share responsibilities for household chores and administrative tasks involved in running the cooperative.
+We make decisions by consensus, typically by at least a 75% majority vote.

 As a housing cooperative, we place great value on community.
 We share communal meals each night, and we have weekly house meetings.
-We throw parties, open mic nights, documentary/movie screenings, and other community events.
-We eat together, relax together, and support one another.
+We throw parties, open mic nights, documentary & movie screenings and other community events.
+We eat together, relax together and support one another.

 Perhaps most importantly, we are committed to fun and inspiration.
 We paint.
 We build.
 We sing.
 We dance.
 We watch movies.
 We ask about each others' days.
 We really care about the answer.
-All of this is what makes the cooperative not just a place to live, but it makes it a home.
+All of this is what makes the cooperative not just a place to live, but it makes it your home.

 Many members are drawn to BCL because it offers a space for “living consciously.”
-This means different things to different people, but in general, we strive to be intentional in how we relate to one another and to the world around us.
+This means different things to different people, but in general, we strive to be intentional in how we relate to one another and the world around us.

 "Bloomington Cooperative Living creates and maintains affordable, communal housing in Bloomington, Indiana that is democratically controlled by residents."